History has taught us that a fully centrally controlled government system fails completely – well, in the long run.

-The idea of a communistic system has its merits and would still work in some sectors of an economy, it omits the very thing that was provided to us as human beings – choice.
+The idea of a communistic system has its merits and would still work in some sectors of an economy.
+It, however, omits the very thing that was provided to us as human beings – choice.

 They can help you make the right investments, save money on the best deals, obtain rights to certain social benefits, travel to great destinations or just help other people achieve their personal and spiritual goals.

 Those that cling onto knowledge though, serve their interests alone and should not be revered but rather shunned for power-hogging.

 Case in point, the concept of centrally controlled system nevertheless is less efficient and prone to failure to disseminate the very items it sets out to provide.

-Deploying software by a national or even global firm like IBM for example, via a centrally stored-located server would be absurd because the infrastructure of the recipient regions or end-users might not be well equipped to handle it.
+Deploying software by a global firm like IBM, via a centrally stored-located server would be absurd because the infrastructure of the recipient regions or end-users might not be well equipped to handle it.

 Centralized systems can learn from the blockchain to efficiently provide services.

-Let’s take the now “illegal” peer-to-peer file-sharing and downloading software such as eDonkey/eMule (supposed developed by Microsoft) or BitTorrent for example, you could with them, build together any file by downloading “bits” of the file by many broadband -connected servers or PCs or “peers”.
-This leads to faster downloads and sourcing from the best quality of the digital bits to get the data to form the e-book, music track or movie that you’re after.
+This system leads to faster downloads and allows one to source from the best quality of the available digital bits to get the data to form the e-book, music track or movie that you were after.

-Let’s not forget the delays due to operational differences in time-zones, or lead to complete failure if the file source was corrupted or the file quality was bad.
+Let’s not forget the delays due to operational differences in time-zones, or complete failure to download if the file source is corrupted or the file quality is bad.

-BitTorrent -> Bitcoin…Torrent -> Tor …anyone seeing a pattern here?
+BitTorrent -> Bitcoin…Torrent -> Tor ..anyone seeing a pattern here?

-So, swiftness and security are a prime reason for the adoption the digital currency – everything else such as the price of these alternative coins or ‘altcoins’ boils down to basic supply and demand for it.
+So, swiftness and security are a prime reason for the adoption the Blockchain technology.
+Everything else such as the price of digital alternative coins or ‘altcoins’ boils down to basic supply and demand for it.